DiffusioNeRF: Regularizing Neural Radiance Fields with Denoising Diffusion Models: Experiments

 The \emph{LLFF}~\cite{mildenhall2019llff} dataset has 8 scenes with 20-62 images per scene captured with a handheld camera.
 The scenes are reconstructed with COLMAP~\cite{schoenberger2016sfm} to estimate camera intrinsics, camera poses and the 3D bounds of the scenes.
 A few images are used for training and test images are used to evaluate novel view synthesis quality.
 We select LLFF for evaluations as it allows comparison against other SOTA NeRF models, such as RegNeRF~\cite{Niemeyer2021Regnerf}.

 The \emph{DTU}~\cite{jensen2014large} dataset consists of images of objects placed on a table against black background.
 Images and depth maps are captured with structured light scanner mounted on an industrial robot arm.
 The dataset provides images, poses, and ground truth point clouds for evaluation.

+For novel-view synthesis with few view setting on DTU, we use the test set of 15 scans of PixelNeRF~\cite{yu2021pixelnerf}, allowing comparison against other methods.

-We use the test set of 15 scans defined in ~\cite{Oechsle2021ICCV,yariv2021volume,Yu2022MonoSDF}.
-DTU allows evaluation of geometry quality, \eg via the surface method of evaluation as described in UNISURF~\cite{Oechsle2021ICCV}.
+We use the test set of 15 scans defined in ~\cite{Oechsle2021ICCV,yariv2021volume,Yu2022MonoSDF} to evaluate geometry quality, \eg via the surface method of evaluation as described in UNISURF~\cite{Oechsle2021ICCV}.
 Traditionally, geometry estimated by the density field of a NeRF may not allow accurate surface reconstruction compared to occupancy and SDF-based approaches~\cite{Oechsle2021ICCV}, which score higher on DTU, \eg~\cite{Yu2022MonoSDF,Oechsle2021ICCV,yariv2020multiview,yariv2021volume}.
-As our regularizer is designed to increase the quality of fitted geometry, we choose to measure improvements in the estimated surface geometry on DTU.

-\textbf{Metrics} For the task of novel-view synthesis, hold out views of the scene are used as ground truth to compare against synthesized views.
+\textbf{Metrics} For the task of novel-view synthesis, hold-out views of the scene are used as ground truth to compare against synthesized views.
 Image similarity metrics such as PSNR, SSIM~\cite{wang2004image} and LPIPS~\cite{zhang2018unreasonable} are measured for each test view and average score per each scene is reported.
-We also report the geometric mean of the three metrics as per~\cite{barron2021mip}: $\sqrt[3]{ 10^{-\text{PSNR}/10} \cdot \sqrt{1 - \text{SSIM}} \cdot \text{LPIPS} }$.
+We also report an ``Average'' score, specifically the geometric mean of the three metrics as per~\cite{barron2021mip}: $\sqrt[3]{ 10^{-\text{PSNR}/10} \cdot \sqrt{1 - \text{SSIM}} \cdot \text{LPIPS} }$.

-For the geometry estimation task, we convert an isosurface of the estimated density field into a mesh using the marching cubes algorithm.
-We extract a mesh from the fitted NeRFs and use visibility culling to retain only those parts of the mesh that are actually visibility in at least one training view.
-We also use provided object masks to remove regions of the mesh corresponding to the background as opposed to the object of interest.
-We then convert the mesh to a point cloud by sampling points from the mesh, and report the average chamfer $L1$ distance between the estimated point cloud and the ground truth point cloud.
+For the geometry estimation task, we convert an isosurface of the density field into a mesh using the marching cubes.
+The mesh is culled to retain only parts that are visible in at least one training view and the background surfaces are masked out.
+We then sample the mesh to generate a point cloud, and report the average chamfer $L1$ distance between the estimated and ground truth point clouds.